 One of the reasons I love rats so much is because most people hate them.
 They’re the underdogs, the Panchamas, the “little guys” (literally).
 They're tortured and tested on, and generally regarded as exterminatable vermin.
 Too many people dismiss rats without knowing how smart, affectionate and loyal they are.

 This has created a semi-secret club of “rat people”.
 We support and help each other.
 There are special handshakes, but obviously I can’t tell you about them if you aren’t already a member.

 Bringing this back around (in the most obtuse way) to you, the reader, and your creative work:

-Not literally “rat people”, unless rats really are your thing.
+Not literally “rat people”, unless rats really are your thing as well.
 I’m talking about the people that get what you do, appreciate it, and love you for it.
 Everyone else?
 You can safely ignore.

 My mailing list is full of my rat people.
-My students in my courses are my rat people.
+My customers and the people that pay attention to what I do are my rat people.
 The folks I connect with on social media and become friends with, even though we may be thousands of miles apart, are my rat people.

-For your creativity to support you, you need to find your 1%.
-Your rat people.
+For your creativity to support you, you need to find your rat people.